Deadly Nightshade

 (Atropa bella-donna)

 Belladonna (Atropa belladonna) is a powerful, highly toxic nightshade and the original plant source of the alkaloid atropine.
-Traditionally used for strong antispasmodic and pain-relieving effects, it acts on the nervous system and smooth muscle, but because of its potent tropane alkaloids, it should only be used in tiny, measured doses by trained practitioners and is mainly of historical/teaching interest today.
+Traditionally used for strong antispasmodic and pain-relieving effects, it acts on the nervous system and smooth muscle; however, because of its potent tropane alkaloids, it should be used only in small, measured doses by trained practitioners and is of historical/teaching interest today.

 Plant family: Solanaceae